 Ultimately, in the commercial invoice, the cost of your products is the actual value paid by the customer.
-This means that if you have 5 units at US $10 and freight and insurance together are 100, the actual cost in the commercial invoice would be US $ 150.
+This means that if you have 5 units at US $10 and freight and insurance together are 100, the actual cost in the commercial invoice would be the US $ 150.

 On the other hand, if you have offered discounts, the discounted value of products would be displayed in the invoice.
-If you have sold 5 units at a discounted US $ 5, then the value disclosed in the invoice would be US $ 45.
-With freight and other charges of US $ 100, the actual invoice value will be US $ 145.
+If you have sold 5 units at a discounted US $ 5, then the value disclosed in the invoice would be the US $ 45.
+With freight and other charges of US $ 100, the actual invoice value will be the US $ 145.

 So, it is clear that the invoice value, which will be considered a custom declared value, will be the actual price paid by the customer for the products.